 “What have they got to do with it?”

 “They knew us when we were together.
 Jill sang in our band while David was in England for Christmas.
 He came back early for Jace’s memorial.
 They knew Jace and me like they knew you and me.
 Your mother is still Mom for me and is saving Jace’s brother from all that’s going on.
 She had Jace call her Mom, when he had never had a mom before.
 I don’t want you to love me as a boyfriend but I need you to be my brother again.
 On Saturday we can ride over there together.
-Please?”
+Okay?”

 “Call me on Saturday.
 I may be busy.”